pkra/peterkrautzberger.org/future-mathml2.md

 WebKit's and Gecko's (still quite partial) support has been almost exclusively implemented by volunteer contributors (mostly unpaid volunteers at that).

 No browser vendor has ever worked on MathML support in their browser.
 (Yes, that's a bit unfair to Mozilla devs who are great -- sorry.
-I also know good people at Apple, Google, Microsoft; but those companies still all fail.)
+I also know good people at Apple, Google, Microsoft; but those companies still all fail to engage in MathML rendering.)

 The volunteers, on the other hand, come and go.
 Nobody is able to find significant funding and development is once again effectively dead.